-The room also features a brand new golf simulator for the athletes to work on all different aspects of their golf game.
-This new simulator will allow players to be able to fine tune their skills when they aren't able to play outside.
+The room also features a golf simulator for the student-athletes to work on all different aspects of their golf game.
+This simulator allows student-athletes to fine tune their skills when they aren't able to play outside.

-The South Dakota State University Strength and Conditioning Department strives to enhance the athletic development of our 500+ student-athletes.
-We strive to accomplish this goal through the integration of performance variables that meet the demands of each individual sport.
+The South Dakota State University Strength and Conditioning Department strives to enhance the athletic development of our 500-plus student-athletes.
+The strength and conditioning staff accomplishes this goal through the integration of performance variables that meet the demands of each individual sport.

 These performance variables include mobility, strength, flexibility, power, linear and lateral speed; as well as developing the necessary energy systems to compete at the highest level.
-Through the enhancement of these performance variables we hope to decrease the incident of injury and ensure the durability of our student-athletes.
+Through the enhancement of these performance variables strength and conditioning staff hopes to decrease the incident of injury and ensure the durability of our student-athletes.